logo image

 The Government lines held at Culloden with each soldier managing to fire about three rounds per minute.
 The Government cannon also began firing grape-shot to cause mass casualties.

 The many Highlanders that made it to the Government line, ran into a wall of bayonets, as the line held firm.
-The outer Government troops then moved round to encircle the Highlanders and inflict mass casualties.
+The outer Government troops then moved round to encircle the Highlanders, inflicting mass casualties.

 It is thought around 700 Jacobite's were killed in one small area.
 Up to 1,500 Jacobite's are said to have died during the battle that lasted less than an hour.